dmarinova1/BSP-S6-K8s-Fundamentals/Kubernetes/k8s-deployment-commands.md

 $ create -f FILENAME
 kubectl create -f deployment-definition.yaml
 ```
-## Apply
+## Create a deployment based on the YAML configuration file
--> Create a deployment based on the YAML configuration file, i.e 'apply' a configuration to a resource by filename or stdin.
+-> apply a configuration to a resource by filename or stdin.
 JSON and YAML formats are accepted.
 ```
 $ apply (-f FILENAME | -k DIRECTORY) kubectl apply -f deployment-definition.yaml